Chobokoane/basalt_flutter_assessment/README.md

 ![3](https://user-images.githubusercontent.com/48241758/199217906-360f50b5-18d2-426d-8442-04ba7784568e.JPG)
 ![4](https://user-images.githubusercontent.com/48241758/199217909-bcd98eeb-0ec0-4616-a913-c7ed084360df.JPG)

 JSON-based REST API for real-time, intraday and historical stock market data, supporting 125,000+ stock ticker symbols from 72+ worldwide stock exchanges.
 In this instance I used https://api.marketstack.com/v1/ticker to get the response and also on a specific date range.
+On the list of different market we get only 10 randomly.

 End Points
 •	Tickers